 “People don’t realize that when they pick up heavy weight they often twist and turn their whole bodies.
 That can cause a lot of strain on your back,” added Moorthi.
 “Because the pelvic joint does most of the work on the lower body, when you twist while carrying something heavy it can cause an awkward motion for the body which results in possible injury.”

 Chiropractic is a health care profession dedicated to the non-surgical treatment of disorders of the nervous system and/or musculoskeletal system.
 Generally, chiropractors from a good clinic similar to Chiropractor Albany, GA treatment center maintain a unique focus on spinal manipulation and treatment of surrounding structures.

 Many studies have concluded that manual therapies like decompression therapy commonly used by chiropractors are generally effective for the treatment of lower back pain as well as for lumbar herniated disc treatment, neck pain, among other conditions.

 “A lot of time healthcare professionals demonize chiropractic care.
 But I do believe that it can be useful,” said Moorthi.
-“I have seen patients get adjusted by a chiropractor and they all of a sudden hear a pop that loosens something up and they feel better.
+“I have seen patients get adjusted by a chiropractor for lower back pain and they all of a sudden hear a pop that loosens something up and they feel better.
 Modern medicine doesn’t have all the answers so I believe you have to look at all conditions from every angle.”